 Make it as easy as possible for parents to get in touch with you and get the process started while it’s fresh on their minds.
 Don’t assume they know what to do next.
 Tell them exactly what you want them to do.
 Use a CTA to your advantage, and it will pay off.

-Tip 6: Talk about online piano lessons elsewhere on your website
+Tip 6: Talk about online piano lessons elsewhere on your piano studio website

 Why limit talking about online piano lessons to just one page?
 Mention them on your main studio page, mention them in a blog post, or even write a full article about how online piano lessons are a wonderful part of your studio!
 This will give your website a greater chance of being found in a Google search.